Predicting the phase behavior of mixtures of active spherical particles: Results

-where $z$ is the distance of a particle in the bulk to the nearest semi-permeable wall, $\beta \epsilon_{WCA} = 40$, and the interaction is cut off at a distance $z = 2^{1/6}\sigma$.
-During the simulation we measure the partial densities of each species in the center of the bulk phases (i.e. away from the semi-permeable membrane).
-We then tune the density of the reservoir so that the partial density of species $R$ in the bulk matches the targeted partial density.
-During equilibration, a small fraction of the bulk phase builds up on the semi-permeable membrane, and sometimes depletes the bulk region of the confined species.
-To counteract this adsorption (depicted in Figure \ref{resdens} (e,f)) and ensure that the bulk phase has the correct density and composition far away from the semi-permeable membrane, we also tune the number of particles of the confined species during equilibration.
-Eventually, the average partial densities of both species in the bulk region reach a constant.
+During the equilibration of these simulations, typically a small fraction of the bulk particles builds up on the semi-permeable membrane, and sometimes depletes the bulk region of the confined species.
+To counteract this adsorption (see Figure \ref{resdensINT}) and ensure that the bulk phase has the correct density and composition far away from the semi-permeable membrane, we tune the number of particles of both species during equilibration.
+Eventually, the average partial densities of both species in the bulk region reach their desired value, and also the density of the reservoir reaches a constant value.

 In Figure \ref{resdenstime}(a), we show the time evolution of the densities in the active particle reservoirs for the coexisting liquid and gas phases at $\beta P\sigma^3=0.34$.
 Note that although we chose a high initial density of the reservoirs in both cases, both reservoir densities quickly converged to the same density.
 In Figure \ref{resdenstime}(b), we plot the densities of both the active and passive reservoirs as a function of the coexistence pressure $P_{\mathrm{coex}}$.
 Clearly, for all coexisting liquid-gas pairs we find the same reservoir densities: $\rho_p^{\mathrm{res},L}=\rho_p^{\mathrm{res},G}$ and $\rho_a^{\mathrm{res},L}=\rho_a^{\mathrm{res},G}$.
-Hence, while we still cannot directly measure the chemical potential of our active systems, this demonstrates the existence of a bulk variable that is conjugate to the number of particles in these active systems, thereby providing clear simulation evidence of an active chemical potential.
+Hence, the two coexisting phases can be thought of being in chemical equilibrium with the same reservoir.